Institute of Science in Society; Science, Society, Sustainability

 The improvement in hygiene, medical care and public health measures in the first half of the 20th century added nearly 30 years of life-expectancy to the populations in the G7 countries, which had little to do with genetics.
 This must now be the priority for Third World countries.
 Instead of genomics, let them have decent living conditions, nutrition and hygiene.

-An earlier report concluded that "genomics combined with related technologies of computer aided drug design and combinatorial chemistry linked to high throughput screening" have not improved drug discovery, and show little evidence that they will provide the bridge from genome to function even at the level of the protein.
+Conversely, recent history of treating cancer and other diseases of the aged through gene-based technology is not reassuring.
+An earlier report has concluded, "genomics combined with related technologies of computer aided drug design and combinatorial chemistry linked to high throughput screening" have not improved drug discovery, and show little evidence that they will provide the bridge from genome to function even at the level of the protein.

 Enthusiasm for genomics from industry has been equally muted.
-Allen Roses, scientist from the Genetics Directorate of Glaxo Wellcome, wrote a long article in Nature, ostensibly to promote ‘pharmacogenetics’ - the study of how genetic differences influence individual response to drugs.
-But the article conveys a sobering message.
+Allen Roses, scientist from the Genetics Directorate of Glaxo Wellcome, wrote an article in Nature, ostensibly to promote 'pharmacogenetics' - the study of how genetic differences influence individual response to drugs [13].
+But a different sobering message came across.

 It is very expensive to validate the new drug targets, so, pharmaceutical companies prefer to make new variants of old drugs.
 "The best-validated targets are those that have already produced well-tolerated and effective medicines."